Harris (train): Notable uses

 Aside from normal suburban train use, Harris trains featured in a handful of special services.
 Two trains, a seven-car and special ten-car set (composed of two Units and a Block) ran to Warragul on 23 February 1963 for royal traffic, and around the same time a ten- and eleven-car set (two Blocks with a Unit between them) ran to Geelong, respectively hauled by locomotives T332 and B65.

+Another example was the use of a Harris seven-car train on 28 November 1972, when the Laverton Primary School ran a special trip to the Puffing Billy Railway.
+The train left Flinders Street, empty, for Spencer Street station then was hauled by a T class locomotive to Laverton, turning there for a 9:50 am departure and haul back to Spencer Street.
+From there the engine detached and the train ran under its own power between Spencer Street and Belgrave (11:20 am to 1:30 pm), with similar arrangements used for the trip to and from Laverton in the afternoon.